 Sing your favorite song while driving to the interview.

-Repeat an inspirational phrase aloud that's meaningful for yo
+Repeat an inspirational phrase aloud that's meaningful for you

 Preparing to meet the employer